 Power ahead and make your postgraduate studies really count in the Department of Electronic and Computer Engineering.
 The recent evolution of Electronic and Computer Engineering has been developed into a wide-ranging discipline covering technologies critical to the growth of the knowledge economy.

-The Department's goal is to prepare students to become leading academics, top quality engineers or productive managers in the ever-changing high-technology world.
+The Department's goal is to prepare students to become leading academics, top quality engineers or product managers in the ever-changing high-technology world.

 The Department's research concentrates on six pillar areas: